justRau/ssm-env-ui/README.md

 This is the PHP backend for the SSM Parameter Editor, converted from the original Go CLI tool.

+## Inspiration

+This tool is heavily inspired by [ssm-env](https://github.com/Clasyc/ssm-env) - a fantastic CLI tool for handling AWS Systems Manager Parameter Store variables.
+We've adapted its core functionality to create a web-based interface with a PHP backend.

 ## Requirements

 - PHP 8.3 or higher